deachne/Farm-Management-System/README.md

 # AnythingLLM Farm Management Extension

 An agricultural knowledge management system built as an extension for AnythingLLM, focusing on farm operations, field observations, and agricultural decision support.
+The system integrates with both AnythingLLM and LibreChat to provide comprehensive agricultural chat capabilities.

 ## What is AnythingLLM?

 AnythingLLM is an open-source, locally hosted document chatbot that enables you to chat with your documents, websites, and other data sources using various LLM providers.
 It offers a user-friendly interface for document management, vector search, and conversational AI capabilities.
 This project extends AnythingLLM's core functionality with specialized features for agricultural applications.

+## LibreChat Integration

+This extension leverages LibreChat's capabilities to enhance the agricultural chat experience:
+- Specialized agricultural chat templates
+- Multi-modal field data input
+- Enhanced conversation context management
+- Agricultural terminology optimization
+- Seamless integration with AnythingLLM's document processing

 ## Project Overview